Skip to main content

 CWFP Emerging Contaminants (EC) Cap Grant

-Year 1 CWFP Emerging Contaminants $2,527,000 $2,527,000
+Year 1 CWFP Emerging Contaminants$2,527,000$2,527,000

-Year 2 CWFP Emerging Contaminants $5,749,000 $5,749,000
+Year 2 CWFP Emerging Contaminants$5,749,000$5,749,000

 Uses

 Funding will focus on water quality projects that will reduce/eliminate any detectable levels of any PFAS contaminant compound for which a surface water quality standard or recommended Wisconsin Department of Health Services groundwater standard exists.
+Eligible and ineligible emerging contaminant project types are listed in the corresponding state fiscal year CWFP intended use plan.

 Timing